Trimethoprim Side Effects UK: Common, Serious and Long-term Risks Explained

 What are the common side effects of trimethoprim?

-Common side effects include nausea, vomiting, diarrhoea, skin rash or itching, and headache.
+Common side effects include nausea and vomiting (take with food), diarrhoea, skin rash or itching, and headache.
 These are usually mild and resolve after completing the course.
-Taking tablets with food helps reduce nausea.
+Serious side effects are rare but include severe allergic reactions, blood disorders, liver problems, and kidney effects.

 Can trimethoprim cause antibiotic resistance?